When you're fast asleep

 - You Have Got to Be Kidding Me!: The Prince while bowing to the various girls at the ball makes Silent Snarker expressions that reflect this sentiment, including one directed to his father.
 The Prince knew very well what his father wanted him to do.

 - Youngest Child Wins: Averted.
-It's stated that Anastasia and Drizella are "just Cinderella's age"; presumably this means the stepsisters are fraternal twins and Cinderella is their step-triplet.
+It's stated that Anastasia and Drizella are "just Cinderella's age"; possibly this means the stepsisters are fraternal twins and Cinderella is their step-triplet.